Updated: Dec 22, 2022

 Under California workers' compensation rules, it's still unlawful to dismiss you in retribution for making a workers' comp claim—regardless of if you're eventually eligible to obtain workers' comp insurance for COVID-19.

 If you feel that you were wrongfully terminated for an unlawful cause, you can talk with an employment lawyer in Los Angeles about your legal rights.
 The COVID-19 pandemic has posed several complex legal questions that don't yet have resolved solutions.
-But a wrongful termination lawyer who's specialized in this field should be able to clarify how the law could relate to your case, whether you have a legitimate argument for wrongful termination.
+But a wrongful termination attorney in Los Angeles should be able to clarify how the law could relate to your case and whether you have a legitimate argument for wrongful termination.

-It may help to know that California wrongful termination lawyers usually work on a contingency basis in these types of lawsuits, which means that they're paid a percentage of any amount you receive in a wrongful termination settlement or court award—and they aren't paid if you don't win anything.
+It may help to know that wrongful termination lawyers in Los Angeles usually work on a contingency basis in these types of lawsuits, which means that they're paid a percentage of any amount you receive in a wrongful termination settlement or court award—and they aren't paid if you don't win anything.

 You can submit a request online 24 hours a day.
 Free case review within 15 minutes.

 By calling the employee right's 24-hour hotline at 1-661-310-7999